Sreejith-nair511/ImpactX/README.md

 # Disaster Relief Escrow on Algorand

-A minimal web application where donors can contribute funds to a disaster relief project and funds are stored in an Algorand smart contract escrow.
+Note the commit message is high due to the api testing A minimal web application where donors can contribute funds to a disaster relief project and funds are stored in an Algorand smart contract escrow.
 The funds are released only when an NGO uploads proof of aid delivery.

 ## Features